dev-mev/Bindr-Client/README.md

 # Bindr, the dating app for books!

-Bindr is an book recommendation app written in JavaScript using the MERN stack.
+Bindr is a book recommendation app written in JavaScript using the MERN stack.
 Book data is scraped from goodreads.com and stored in MongoDB with a Node/Express server, Mongoose, Cloudinary for media storage, and Passport.js for user auth.
 It uses React Native through Expo with nativebase.io components on the frontend.

 ## How to run it